Where is Roy Keane now?

 In October 2014 Keane released his second autobiography called The Second Half which, true to form, contained a no holds barred account of his footballing life.

-In July 2014 Keane was appointed as assistant manager to Paul Lambert at Aston Villa, combining the role with his existing Irish one.
+In the same year Keane was appointed as assistant manager to Paul Lambert at Aston Villa, combining the role with his existing Irish one.

 The dual role that Keane had taken on didn’t work and he left Aston Villa as he was unable to juggle his responsibilities for both club and country.

-Now working solely with the Republic of Ireland national team, Keane and O’Neill had a successful Euro 2016 qualifying campaign finishing third in a tough group and beating Bosnia in the play-offs.
+Focusing solely on the Republic of Ireland national team, Keane and O’Neill had a successful Euro 2016 qualifying campaign finishing third in a tough group and beating Bosnia in the play-offs.

 The team had a good Euro 2016 tournament beating Italy to qualify from their group but went out in the second round to hosts France.

-Alongside his coaching work with Ireland, Keane regularly appears as a pundit on ITV’s football coverage of Champions League football and has gained massive popularity from his “harsh but fair” analysis of games.
+Away from coaching Keane regularly appears as a pundit on ITV’s football coverage of Champions League football and has gained massive popularity for his “harsh but fair” analysis of games.

 Back to Manchester United